Sheku Kanneh-Mason: Career

 Also in February 2018 Kanneh-Mason became the first artist ever to be re-invited to perform a second time at the British Academy Film Awards, playing "Evening of Roses" by Yosef Hadar in an arrangement by Tom Hodge.
 For his second BAFTA performance, Kanneh-Mason was joined on stage at the Royal Albert Hall by his siblings Isata, Braimah, Konya, and Jeneba.

 On 19 May 2018, Kanneh-Mason performed as part of the musical selections for the wedding of Prince Harry and Meghan Markle.
 On 11 November 2018, he performed in the presence of the same couple at the Royal Variety Performance which was broadcast on ITV.

-With his second album Elgar (2020), he became what the BBC call " the first cellist ever to reach the Top 10 of the UK album chart."
+With his second album Elgar (2020), he became what the BBC call "the first cellist ever to reach the Top 10 of the UK album chart".
 The record reached number eight, and with it he also became "the first classical musician to break into the top 10 of the album charts in over 30 years", with violinist/violist Nigel Kennedy's 1989 top three album being the last record by a classical instrumentalist to achieve such a level of British success.

 On 26 May 2022, the Royal Academy of Music announced that Kanneh-Mason had been appointed as its first Menuhin Visiting Professor of Performance Mentoring.

 After having to postpone a tour to Australia in 2020 and 2021, the whole family toured six Australian cities over 16 days in July/August 2022, including a performance with the Melbourne Symphony Orchestra of Shostakovich's Cello Concerto No. 2 and a wide variety of compositions by Frank Bridge, George Gershwin, Felix Mendelssohn, Maria Theresia von Paradis, Eric Whitacre, Franz Schubert, Samuel Coleridge-Taylor, Franz Liszt, Jerry Bock (Fiddler on the Roof), and Bob Marley ("Redemption Song").

 On 9 September 2023, Kanneh-Mason was the instrumental soloist at the Last Night of the Proms, performing alongside soprano Lise Davidsen, and conducted by Marin Alsop.

 Kanneh-Mason has lent his support to the organisation Black Lives in Music.

 On 21 January 2024, he was a guest on BBC Radio 4's Desert Island Discs.
+When asked whether "Rule, Britannia!" should be played at the Last Night of the Proms, he replied it should not because it "makes a lot of people feel uncomfortable".

 Chronicling his experiences, he published his book The Power of Music in 2025.

 Kanneh-Mason was the guest in the episode, broadcast on 1 May 2025, of the BBC Radio 4 programme This Cultural Life, in which guests talk about their formative cultural influences.

+In November 2025, Kanneh-Mason was forced to cancel concerts and appearances for late 2025 and early 2026 due to an injury he sustained on a finger on his left hand.